Red One (film): Plot

-Callum suspects that Grýla is working with Krampus, Santa's estranged adoptive brother, Grýla's ex-lover, and the Naughty List's creator.
-Callum and Jack break into Krampus' lair but are captured.
-Callum appeals to Krampus to help Santa Claus, who misses Krampus, but Krampus refuses.
-Krampus reveals that Grýla came to Krampus to recover the Glaskäfig, a magical imprisoning snow globe.
-Jack steals Callum's magic gauntlet back and returns the magic gauntlet to Callum, allowing the pair to escape.
+Callum suspects that Grýla is working with Krampus, her ex-lover and Santa's estranged adoptive brother who created the Naughty List.
+Callum and Jack break into Krampus' lair, but are captured.
+Callum appeals to Krampus to help him find Santa Claus, who misses him, but Krampus refuses, and reveals that Grýla came to him to recover the Glaskäfig, a magical imprisoning snow globe.
+Jack steals back Callum's magic gauntlet and returns it to Callum, allowing the pair to escape.

-Grýla successfully tests the snow globes on Jack and his estranged son Dylan.
-Jack and Dylan, inside their respective globes, have a heartfelt conversation that, by making them "nicer," causes the snow globes to break.
+Grýla successfully tests the snow globes by imprisoning Jack and his estranged son Dylan each inside of one.
+The two prisoners have a heartfelt conversation that by making them "nicer" causes the snow globes to break.

 Following the implanted tracker, Zoe and Callum find Jack at the North Pole complex and realize that Grýla and her sons, along with Santa, have been inside the complex the entire time, having caused the search as a diversion.
-Zoe and Callim also learn that Grýla's team of shapeshifters has taken over the complex.
+Zoe and Callum also discover that Grýla's team of shapeshifters has taken over the complex.
 Zoe and Callum find and free the imprisoned Mrs. Claus and other security staff.
-In Santa's old workshop, Zoe and Callum find Jack, Dylan, and the equipment that Grýla used to mass-produce the Glaskäfigs.
+In Santa's old workshop, Zoe and Callum find Jack, Dylan, and the equipment that Grýla used to mass produce the Glaskäfigs.

-Grýla prepares to leave with an unconscious Santa, using Santa's sleigh to distribute the Glaskäfigs.
-A fight ensues, and Grýla is intercepted by Callum and Jack, with assistance from Krampus, who arrives to help.
-Santa recovers, defeats Grýla with the help of the flying reindeers, and seals Grýla inside a Glaskäfig.
-Santa and Krampus acknowledge each other and part ways peacefully.
-At the same time, Grýla is taken into Zoe's custody.
+As Grýla prepares to leave with an unconscious Santa, using his sleigh to distribute the Glaskäfigs, she is confronted by Callum, Jack, Zoe, and their allies, leading to a fight.
+Grýla launches the sleigh, but is intercepted by Callum and Jack, with assistance from Krampus, who arrives to help.
+Santa recovers, defeats Grýla with the help of the flying reindeer, and seals her inside a Glaskäfig.
+Santa and Krampus acknowledge each other and part ways peacefully, while Grýla is taken into Zoe's custody.

-Everybody prepares for the Christmas Eve run.
-Santa invites Jack and Dylan to accompany him.
-During the successful run, Callum watches Jack regain his wonder and build a relationship with Dylan.
+Before he leaves on his Christmas Eve run, Santa invites Jack and Dylan to accompany him.
+During the ride, Callum watches as Jack regains his sense of wonder and builds a relationship with Dylan.
 With his faith restored, Callum decides against retiring.